Big News: Kosli’s achieves Series A milestone with Deutsche Bank as an investor - Read the announcement

 An invitation to each session

-As a member, your spot is already secured for the next session.
+As a member your spot is already secured for the next session.

 02

-A say in what we cover
+A say in what we discuss

 Members shape the agenda - topics, speakers, format.